Most of us want to know the Bible better, and if that’s you this page is for you.

 - someone reading the Bible and leading you through the prayer

-Also, if you try out any of the above methods of reading the Bible more, please let me know how you get on so I can update this page based on your experience.
+If you do try out any of the above methods of reading the Bible more, please let me know how you get on so I can update this page based on your experience.
 You can contact me, Andrew Cunningham, by email at andrew@cardigan.church.